 Brian Virgin is the Program Director of At The Crossroads.
 As a founder and co-owner of At The Crossroads, Brian has been with the program since its inception in 2005.
-While working at an adolescent residential treatment center, he and Michael Alger noticed the dearth of supporting programs for the young adult population and together they created At The Crossroads to fill that need and help bridge the gap for families.
+While working at an adolescent residential treatment center, he and Michael Alger noticed the dearth of supporting programs for the young adult population.
+Together, they created At The Crossroads to fill that need and help bridge the gap for families.

 Brian is married to Shannon Fischer, his wife of nine years, and together they have three children.